Graduate Applicant FAQs

 Do I have to pay my own tuition if I’m a neuroscience student?

 If a student is on a teaching or research assistantship, they will then be provided with a partial tuition waiver.
-Generally, the student pays for a small portion of their tuition as well as their fees.
-These costs can be taken out of the student’s paychecks while on a paid assistantship at WSU.
+Additionally, the department will cover the mandatory fees charged by WSU.

 Where can I find the online Graduate Application?

 Where do I send my official transcripts?

 Do I need to send my official transcript when I apply?No, an unofficial transcript is acceptable.
 If you are admitted, an official transcript will need to be sent to the Graduate School before they will officially admit you.

 Lab Rotation FAQ